Guy Martin: Television and fame

 Martin is not comfortable with being a public figure and rejects any notion that he is a celebrity, turning down offers such as Top Gears Star in a Reasonably Priced Car segment.
 After struggling to come to terms with the fame brought about by his media work, Martin was diagnosed with Asperger syndrome.
 About his psychiatrist's findings, he says "It hasn't changed anything, it just confirms why I do certain things in a certain way."
 As a result of his BBC work, he had begun to be recognized by non-racing fans even before the release of the TT3D film.
 He would be quite happy if nobody watched his shows, as it would mean he would never get recognized.
 While not wanting to seem unappreciative of the public's support, he tries to cope with fame by avoiding crowded situations.
 He prefers to live out of his van while racing or on television shoots.

-He does not see TV work as a job in itself and would not miss it if it were to end; he views it as a means to do things he otherwise could not, gaining invaluable sources of information and experiences from the people it allows him to meet.
+Martin does not see TV work as a job in itself and would not miss it if it were to end; he views it as a means to do things he otherwise could not, gaining invaluable sources of information and experiences from the people it allows him to meet.
 As such, he frequently turns down offers of television work if they do not interest him, and has said his existing TV workload was already becoming an issue.
 He fears being seen as inauthentic if he became a full-time presenter, seeing some in the industry as "passionate about anything that they're told to be passionate about".
 He had only watched one of his shows, the Pike's Peak episode of Speed, and this was only on the recommendation of a usually unimpressed friend.
 In Guy Martin's Best Bits (2020) he provided commentary whilst watching several of his shows.

 Motorcycle racing seasons

 Early years

-A successful debut year on the roads that saw him win the Cock o' the North and International Gold Cup races at Oliver's Mount, Scarborough as well as the Irish 750cc Support Championship.
+A successful debut year on the roads that saw Martin win the Cock o' the North and International Gold Cup races at Oliver's Mount, Scarborough as well as the Irish 750cc Support Championship.

 2006 season

 The International road race meetings had mixed results: the North West 200 never went particularly well, The Isle of Man TT looked promising but problems soon led to it being another disappointment.
-At the final international of the year, the Ulster Grand Prix, he took 4 race wins and a 2nd making him the Man of the Meeting.
+At the final international of the year, the Ulster Grand Prix, he took four race wins and a second making him the Man of the Meeting.